daattali/beautiful-jekyll/course-descriptions/DSCI_573_feat-model-select.md

+---
+title: DSCI 573
-# DSCI 573: Feature and Model Selection
+subtitle: Feature and Model Selection
+---

 ## Short Description
 How to evaluate and select features and models.
 Cross-validation, ROC curves, feature engineering, the role of regularization.
 Automating these tasks with hyperparameter optimization.